Tom Draughon

 and Kevin McMullin)

 Tom was born in North Carolina.
 The son of a jazz pianist, Tom quickly took to music, singing and playing ukelele by age 5.
 Tom was captivated by the Beatles' first appearance on the Ed Sullivan show, and by age 9 was performing on teleramas.
 Tom has always had diverse musical interests and has been influenced by many genres from Bach to R.E.M.
-Tom took a keen interest in traditional folk music while still in high school in the early 70's, idolizing Doc Watson, John Hartford, the Red Clay Ramblers; and also took a keen interest in instrumental fingerstyle guitar, revering such artists as Leo Kottke, John Renbourn, John Fahey, Bert Jansch, Robert Johnson and others.
+Tom took a keen interest in traditional folk music while still in high school in the early 70's, idolizing Doc Watson, John Hartford, the Red Clay Ramblers He also took a keen interest in instrumental fingerstyle guitar, revering such artists as Leo Kottke, John Renbourn, John Fahey, Bert Jansch, Robert Johnson and others.

-Tom now resides in northern Wisconsin by Lake Superior, where he still performs and records and organizes a series of square dances.
-Recent collaborations include playing backup guitar for Tom Paxton, forming the Irish band Way Up North, recording with Bruce Burnside and Kevin McMullin, singing music of the Voyageurs, and performing at the Edinburgh Folk Festival.
+Tom now resides in northern Wisconsin by Lake Superior, where he still performs, records and produces for Heartistry Music and organizes a series of folk dances.
+Recent collaborations include forming and recording the "Folk Nouveau" trio Take 3, recording with Bruce Burnside and Kevin McMullin, singing music of the Voyageurs, and performing at select venues throughout the US.

 BACK TO TOP OF PAGE